 Rollicking train parts the harvest in progress: Sweetcorn, sunflower, grapes and veg.
-Teaming and tumbling the houses cling To the hills that made them from centuries past.
+Teaming and tumbling the houses cling To the hills that made them centuries before.

 A change at Foligno gives chance to view Stately mansions and medieval walls.
 Fortunate or not to be shrouded in dust: A building-site province, as often the case.